Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On the Number of Number fields and having Bounded Absolute Discriminant

 as a positive real number $X\to \infty$.
-To this end, motivated greatly by great work of Lemke Oliver-Thorne \cite{lem} on counting number fields and then applying [\cite{lem}, Theorem 1.2 (1)] to the function $N_{n}(X)$, we then obtain:
+To that end, motivated (as in \cite{BK222}) by work of Lemke Oliver-Thorne \cite{lem} on counting number fields and then applying [\cite{lem}, Theorem 1.2 (1)] on the function $N_{\kappa}(X)$, we then also obtain: